 Step-By-Step Walkthrough of the Ball Mastery Drill

-- The coach will set up a grid of 10x10, and the player will stand in the center of the grid.
+- The coach will set up a grid of 10×10, and the player will stand in the center of the grid.

-- The coach will then pass the ball in the grid allowing the player to express themselves (keep-ups, step-overs, sole rolls, and anything that promotes their comfort and familiarity with manipulating the ball)
+- The coach will then pass the ball in the grid, allowing the players to express themselves (keep-ups, step-overs, sole rolls, and anything that promotes their comfort and familiarity with manipulating the ball)

 - At the end of 30 seconds, the player should then pass the ball immediately and directly to the coach x 3

-- The coach will pass the ball into the player, signaling them to express themselves within the grid.
+- The coach will pass the ball to the player, signaling them to express themselves within the grid.

 - While doing so, the coach will randomly shout out one of the colored markers.
 The player must quickly react by dribbling to that specific marker and making a pass to the coach, then sprinting back inside the center of the grid.